Skip to Main Content

 If you're looking for the cheapest home insurance, there are steps you may be able to take to keep your home insurance cost down:

 1. Shop around and compare rates: Don't assume that the first quote you receive is the lowest possible price.
 It can be worth the extra time it takes to get multiple home insurance quotes because you may find a lower price from another carrier.
-Usually, it's simple and free to get a quote, and many insurers let you do so in minutes on their website.
+Usually, it's simple and free to get a quote by working with a local agent, and many insurers let you do so in minutes on their website.

 2. Improve your credit score: Your credit history is one of the factors that Arkansas insurers can use to determine your rate.
 Because actuarial data shows that homeowners with excellent credit tend to file fewer claims, they may receive a preferential rate.